ReznoRMichael/css-course-pasja-informatyki-episode3-jquery-sticky-navbar/README.md

-# Learning HTML, CSS, JS - JQuery, unfolded, sticky main menu
+# Learning HTML, CSS, JS - JQuery, unfolding, sticky navbar
 > Training course - Pasja Informatyki, CSS course, episode 3 ( [Link](https://www.youtube.com/watch?v=vd_GnTBzJ4U) )

 ## General info
-A simple webpage about retrogaming (with placeholder text) with a top main menu, which is sticky (stays always at the top).
+A simple webpage about retrogaming (with placeholder text) with a top main menu/navbar, which is sticky (stays always at the top).
 JQuery is used.
 Font is from Google Fonts.
 Icons are from Fontello.

 ## Technologies
 * HTML5